 Cleaning (residential and commercial) subcontractor agreement

 Residential and commercial property managers normally hire cleaners through such agreements as opposed to hiring permanent cleaners.
 This is applied as a cost-saving strategy.
 This is because general cleaning is usually a periodic task, not a daily routine.
 The agreement should define the scope of work and have an indemnification clause in case of damage to property.

 Construction is one of the areas where subcontracting is heavily utilized.
 A general contractor can hire different subcontractors to work on specific portions of a construction project, like roofing, drywall, landscaping, etc. The agreement should clarify that the subcontractor cannot place a lien on the property.

 Consultants are often hired as subcontractors.
 The contractor can include clauses such as a Non-disclosure agreement (NDA), non-compete clause, intellectual property, etc., to ensure confidentiality is maintained and their intellectual property is protected.

 Contractors on different projects can hire electricians as subcontractors.
 This is because the electrical aspects of most projects require the technical know-how of an electrician.
-The subcontractor agreement should clarify that the electrician shall compensate the contractor in case acts of negligence by the electrician causes accidents or damages.
+The agreement for subcontractors should clarify that the electrician shall compensate the contractor in case acts of negligence by the electrician cause accidents or damages.